SanderMertens/flecs/docs/Queries.md

 A note on performance: just like the `Not` operator `Optional` terms are efficient to evaluate when combined with other terms, but queries that only have `Optional` terms can be expensive.
 Because the `Optional` operator does not restrict query results, a query that only has `Optional` terms will match all entities.

-When an optional operator is used in a rule, and a variable written by the optional term is read by a subsequent term, the subsequent term becomes a _dependent term_.
+When an optional operator is used in a query, and a variable written by the optional term is read by a subsequent term, the subsequent term becomes a _dependent term_.
 This means that if the optional term does not match, the dependent term will be ignored.
 For example:

 ```
 SpaceShip, ?(DockedTo, $planet), Planet($planet)